-Conditions staying the same: same type of seeds, number of seeds, growing conditions, amount of time allowed in each condition, germination stage when counted, water
+Conditions staying the same: same type of seeds, number of seeds, growing conditions such as water, light, spacing of seeds, same set amount of time before counting the number of germinated seeds.

 Method: Chloe makes mini green houses and heats them to set temperatures, she plants seeds in trays, with identical growing conditions.
-After a set time she counts how many seedlings have emerged.
+After a set time she counts how many seedlings have germinated.
 She repeats this with method at different temperatures, being careful to keep all other conditions the same.
 Chloe records all stages of her work in her logbook.